Gatling (software)

-Gatling is an open-source load- and performance-testing framework based on Scala, Akka and Netty.
+Gatling is a load and performance testing framework based on Scala and Netty.
 The first stable release was published on January 13, 2012.
 In 2015, Gatling's founder, Stéphane Landelle, created a company (named "Gatling Corp"), dedicated to the development of the open-source project.
-According to Gatling Corp's official blog, Gatling was downloaded more than 1,000,000 times (2021).
-In June 2016, Gatling officially presented Gatling FrontLine, Gatling's Enterprise Version with additional features.
+According to Gatling Corp's official website, Gatling was downloaded more than 20,000,000 times (2024).
+In June 2016, Gatling officially presented Gatling Enterprise the commercial version which included test orchestration and team collaboration features.

-The software is designed to be used as a load testing tool for analyzing and measuring the performance of a variety of services, with a focus on web applications.
+The software is designed to be used as a load testing tool for analyzing and measuring the performance of a variety of services, with a focus on web applications, application programming interfaces (APIs), and microservices.

 Gatling was mentioned twice in ThoughtWorks Technology Radar, in 2013 and 2014, "as a tool worth trying", with an emphasis on "the interesting premise of treating your performance tests as production code".

-The latest stable release is Gatling 3.8.0, published on July 06, 2022.
+The latest minor release is Gatling 3.14, published on May 12, 2025.

-Overview

-Gatling Corp develops the open-source performance testing tool for web applications, Gatling, and its enterprise version, Gatling FrontLine.